#WritersRead: A Novel Prescription by Rochelle Melander

 Second chances, hope

 Our Souls at Night by Kent Haruf.
-Addie Moore and Louis Waters live in the 23602562same neighborhood in Holt, Colorado.
+Addie Moore and Louis Waters live in the same neighborhood in Holt, Colorado.
 Both have lost their spouses.
 Both face long lonely days and longer nights.
 But somehow at this late stage of life, they find each other and form a bond that brings light and comfort to both of them.

 Quote “Who would have thought at this time in our lives that we’d still have something like this.
 That it turns out we’re not finished with changes and excitements.
 And not all dried up in body and spirit.”